Updated 11th September 2021.

 Internal Travel Restrictions in Ecuador:

 Regional restrictions are determined by the relevant local authorities and can change with short notice.
-Until 30th June, the ‘Hoy no circular’ system has been reintroduced in the Quito area.
-This prohibits certain vehicles from circulating between certain times on specific days.
-For example, those with a licence plate ending in 0,1,2,3 are not allowed to drive on Mondays between 6am-8pm.
+As of July 1st 2021, the ‘Hoy no circular’ system has been reintroduced in the urban areas of the Quito district.
+This prohibits certain vehicles from circulating on weekdays between 7am to 7pm.

 The Ministry of Foreign Affairs and Human Mobility has authorised a 30-day visa extension for eligible visitors.
 This applies to those whose visas expired between 19th March 2020 – 21st January 2021.
 If this applies to you, you can book an appointment at your local immigration office online.